s-aj-hassan/Teacher-Sorting-Achievement/README.md

 ## Code

-The folder **code** above contains all Stata dofiles to construct the data from the administrative registers and to conduct all analyses.
+The folder **code** above contains all Stata dofiles to construct the data from the raw administrative registers and to conduct all analyses in the paper.
+The file `master.do' constructs all datasets and produces all tables and figures.

+## Figures and Tables